 “Well we’ll see.”

 “No Tim.
+I’m sorry I’ve been negative.
 I’m willing to accept that I’m just a bigoted old man who is out of step with the world.
 If your mother wants to help you I’ll be happy to accept her decision.
 I’m sorry I expressed my doubts.”

 “Are you sure?”
 I said anxiously.

-I was relieved and felt great affection for him so I gave him a big hug.
-I was so happy with the support I was receiving from my parents – I made my choice and they did what they could to help.
+I was relieved and felt great affection for him.
+I was happy with the support my parents were prepared to give me – I’d made my choice and they would do what they could to help.
 I couldn’t help comparing their attitude to that of David.
 He had made the career choice for Sophie and she had had to go along with it.

 “Have you read a book called Future Shock?”